Hacked? Part 2 - Hacking Prevention and Cleaning

 This is Part 2 of a two-part series about the hacking of websites.
 If you missed the first part, have a look at Hacked?
 Part 1: The Why, How and What.

-In this part, we will be examining some tips on Mitigating hacking attempts and the process of Recovering from a compromise.
+This part has tips on hacking prevention and the process of Recovering from a compromise.

 How To Avoid Being Hacked?

-Let’s look at what VentraIP Australia are doing to try and protect you:
+Let’s look at what VentraIP Australia is doing to try and protect you:

 Industry Leading Security Practices